Is Sidereal Astrology More Accurate? What the Evidence Actually Shows

 Sidereal astrology has one argument that's hard to dismiss: it reflects where the planets actually are.

 If you look at the night sky on your birthday, the Sun is in the constellation that sidereal astrology says it's in — not the one tropical astrology assigns.
-The tropical zodiac was aligned with the stars around 285 AD, but due to the precession of Earth's axis, it has drifted roughly 24 degrees since then.
+The tropical zodiac was aligned with the stars around 285 AD, but due to the precession of Earth's axis, it has drifted by close to a full sign since then (~24° in the common Lahiri reckoning; ~31° in the Synthesis true sidereal frame).

 Vedic astrology (Jyotish) has used the sidereal zodiac for thousands of years.
 It's the primary system for over a billion people in India and across South Asia.
 Its predictive techniques — particularly the Vimshottari dasha system — are built on sidereal positions and have a long track record among practitioners.

 The astronomical alignment argument resonates with people who feel their tropical sign never quite fit.
-If your Sun is in the first 24 degrees of a tropical sign, your sidereal Sun sign is one sign back — and many people find that shifted sign describes them more accurately.
+For most birthdays, your sidereal Sun sign is one sign back from tropical — and many people find that shifted sign describes them more accurately.

 The Case for Tropical Astrology